Door and Window Molding Ideas

 This design is typical of the Colonial style found in many home in the United States.
 It combines a basic one-piece baseboard profile and a back band to create a casing with two decorated edges.
 A baseboard is used here but a one-piece casing can also be used.
-Back band like this can probably be found at a home store and certainly at a millwork or lumberyard, one can also be made by cutting a rabbet along one edge of a standard stop bead or other small strip.
+Back band like this can probably be found at a home store and certainly at a millwork or lumberyard.
+One can also be made by cutting a rabbet along one edge of a standard stop bead or other small strip.

 This molding can be installed using either rosettes or miters at the top and butted against the floor at the bottom.
-It is also common to finish the bottom using a plinth block as a more refined transition to the floor and baseboard.
+It is also common to finish the bottom using a plinth block for a more refined transition to the floor and baseboard.

-This is another traditional casing built using a one-piece profile for the sides, and a combination of four pieces to build the header.
-Here a 1x4, a small cove and two different sizes of bead are combined to create a handsome and interesting profile along the top.
+This is another traditional casing built using a one-piece profile for the sides and a combination of four pieces to build the header.
+Here a 1x4, a small cove, and two different sizes of bead are combined to create a handsome and interesting profile along the top.
 A wider 1by can be used for the header in larger rooms with a high ceiling.

-To install this molding the side pieces are cut square at both the top and bottom.
+To install this molding, the side pieces are cut square at both the top and bottom.
 The bottom can be butted against the floor or a better choice is to use a plinth block for a more traditional look.

 This is an elaborate design similar to those found in Victorian style homes.
 It is built using 1by lumber as a backer board and gluing half-round strips down the center.
 An ornate back band is wrapped to both edges adding lots of curls to this profile.
 This design can be varied using corner bead in place of the back band or the half-round can be replaced with a one-piece reed or other elaborately carved piece.

-To build this casing the 1by and half-round are pre-assembled using glue and small brads before it is cut and installed.
+To build this casing, the 1by and half-round are pre-assembled using glue and small brads before it is cut and installed.
 The sides and header are joined using rosette blocks and the bottom joins with the floor and baseboard with a plinth block.

 This is another casing design that doesn't fit into any particular style.
 It is built using a one-piece baseboard and back band combination for the sides, and a bed crown profile and bead molding on the header.

 The bed mould is supported by a blocking strip ripped at 45° and both are installed along the top of the 1x4.
 The header moldings are all cut with a return at the ends and the sides are installed with butt joints at the top and a plinth block at the bottom.
-As with the other designs above this can be built using wider finish boards in larger rooms with high ceilings.
+As with the other designs above, this can be built using wider finish boards in larger rooms with high ceilings.